Monday, January 11, 2010

 Resource scarcity is something we no longer have a concept of, as Dr. Pearlman pointed candidly towards multiple platters of chicken wings that went untouched.
 Run out of resources?
 Are you crazy?
 Not in this life time.
 But this is a very valent concept for traders, always!
 Resource scarcity is as deeply embedded in us today as it was our ancestral brotheren (ever find yourself over loading your dinner plate at a family function or eating extremely quickly for no reason?).
 Your cash, your leverage is finite, as is oil & drinkable water, you just may not feel like it is.
 These resources can be depleted, some will just take longer than others.
 Though our resources are finite we can lose without losing it all, while building a renewable source of resources (eg farming).

-here, the main results were as follows.
+The next concept is framing effects.
+Amos & Teversky first discovered framing effects in the early 1980's with a simple study suggesting that when a problem is framed positively versus negatively (gain vs lose) we make different choices.
+To summarize a very complex study which you can read here, the main results were as follows.
 When a situation is framed positively we choose a less risky decision.
 When a situation is framed negatively we choose a more risky decision.
 In the example below you would be given these sets and asked to choose from first, either 'A' or 'B', then 'C' or 'D' for set 2.
 The results of the studying were staggering: 20% of people choose 'B' while 92% choose 'D' (the more risky choices).
 Reversing that, 80% choose 'A' in in set 1, while 8% choose 'C' in set 2 (the less risky choices).
 Furthermore, similar patterns held for varying amounts and probabilities.
 I modified this example from Econoport.org.
 For further inquiry a great paper is Levin I, et al 1998 paper, "Not All Frames are Created Equal."
 Notice how how set 1 contains the word 'gaining,' while set 2 makes use of the word 'losing'.

 Gamble B: An 80% chance of gaining $4000, and a 20% chance of gaining nothing.